 Slide 2: If you are one of the fortunate few Americans who speak more than one language, you are in a wonderful position to help speakers of other languages succeed in classrooms and schools in the United States.
 You likely understand the struggle to learn new languages, and you understand the connections between language and culture.
-But if, as is more likely, you speak only English, you too can help English Language Learners (ELLs).
-This webinar, in fact, is created to help you “scaffold” the academic experience of ELLs.
+But if, as is more likely, you speak only English, you too can help English Learners.
+This slideshow, in fact, is created to help you “scaffold” the academic experience of these students.
 In the process you may see the value of developing some new routines and outlooks.

 Slide 3: Students who speak first languages other than English come from an incredible range of circumstances.
 Some come from American families, but live in communities that are culturally separate (for instance, some American Indian or some Mexican-American communities).
 Some are refugees who have escaped dreadful and traumatic situations.
-Some are children of affluent families who have relocated to the US.—permanently or temporarily.
-In the past 20 years, in fact, the number of students in K-12 schools whose native language is something other than English has doubled, to more than 4 million students—more than 10% of the total PK-12 school population.
-Here’s the most surprising fact: about 82% of prekindergarten to 5th grade English Learners and about 65% of 6th through 12th grade English Learners were born in America!
+Some are children of affluent families who have relocated to the US—permanently or temporarily.
+In the past 20 years, in fact, the number of students in K-12 schools whose native language is something other than English has more than doubled, to about 4.9 million students—more than 10% of the total PK-12 school population.
+Here’s the most surprising fact: about 82% of prekindergarten to 5th grade English Learners and about 65% of 6th through 12th grade English Learners were born in the US!

 Slide 4: Working with students who don’t speak the language of instruction (in this case, English) is a challenge for educators.
 It’s no wonder that sometimes educators become impatient with these students.
 Educators may not understand how hard it is for students to learn a second language well enough to use it for academic learning.
 Except for very young children, however, most people find that learning a second language takes a great deal of time.
 Sadly, in the real world, not speaking English very well is often mistaken as a deficiency.
 The real world is not very patient.
 As educators, though, we understand the rewards of patience.

-Slide 5: So what do educators do to help ELLs learn both English and academic content?
+Slide 5: So, what should educators do to help English Learners learn both English and academic content?
 Fortunately, a great many resources exist to help educators work with these students.

-Slide 6: In the webinar, let’s lay out some practical principles for paraprofessionals who speak only English.
-If you are viewing the webinar in an instructional setting with bilingual or multilingual colleagues, as might be the case, then you will learn a lot from talking with them.
+Slide 6: In this slideshow, we’ll lay out some practical principles for paraprofessionals who speak only English.
+If you are viewing the slideshwo in an instructional setting with bilingual or multilingual colleagues, as might be the case, then you will learn a lot from talking with them.

 Slide 7: Here are the practical principles, each of which we will consider separately in the upcoming discussion:

-- Exhibit the admiration and respect these students deserve for speaking another language and for their eagerness to learn English.
+- Exhibit the admiration that English Learners deserve for their efforts to speak a second language and for their eagerness to learn English.

-- Beef up your own language learning a little: demonstrate your willingness to learn a little Somali, Spanish or Mayan, or French Creole, for instance.
+- Beef up your own language learning a little: demonstrate your willingness to learn a little Somali, Spanish, or Chinese, or French Creole, for instance.

-Slide 8: Admiration and respect.
+Slide 8: English Learners deserve our admiration.
 These students are emerging bilinguals.
-That is, unlike most Americans, they will wind up fluent in two (maybe more) languages.
-Let the class know that you understand how valuable it is to know more than one language.
-Indeed, because mastering a second language is so rare in America, it’s important for all students that educators play up the importance of learning foreign languages.
-Emerging bilingual students (ELLs) demonstrate to everyone that this accomplishment, so unusual in America, is something everyone can do.
+That is, unlike most Americans, they will wind up fluent in two (and maybe more) languages.
+So, it’s important to let the entire class know how valuable it is to learn more than one language.
+Emerging bilingual students (that is English Learners) demonstrate to everyone that this accomplishment, so unusual in America, is something everyone can do.

-- make sure that small groups include a mix of ELLs and native English speakers;
+- make sure that small groups include a mix of ELs and native English speakers;

-- direct questions to ELLs and give them sufficient time to formulate answers or ask for clarifications;
+- direct questions to ELs and give them sufficient time to formulate answers or ask for clarification;

-- give students (both ELLs and English speakers) the chance to explain what life is like in their culture; and
+- give students (both ELs and English speakers) the chance to explain what life is like in their culture; and

 - help scaffold academic work by using explicit explanations, graphic organizers, pictures, and even pantomime.

-Slide 10: These sorts of provisions help integrate ELLs into the social and academic environment of the classroom.
+Slide 11: These sorts of provisions help integrate ELs into the social and academic environment of the classroom.
 Remember that not knowing the language that surrounds you is isolating.
-It’s important to find good ways to make the classroom less isolating for just that reason.
+It’s important to find good ways to make the classroom more inviting and less isolating for everyone.

 Slide 12: Learning about the cultures of ELs is also important.
 They may come from many different places around the world and speak many different languages—Somali, or Guatemalan, or Haitian.
 Language is the chief carrier of culture, and each language is therefore deeply bound up with how its speakers understand the meaning of life.
 Languages with which we are unfamiliar have strange words and sounds and exploring these words and sounds can be interesting.
 But exploring the cultures that are expressed through different languages that is even more interesting.
 When ELs arrive in the classroom, learn all you can about their culture.
 Cruise the web.
 Read books.
 Find out how family life works.
 Learn about politics and economics, and history, and geography, and differences in how people interact with one another.
 Knowing something about your new students’ cultures will help you work with them and their families—and it can change your view of the world, as well.
-Talk with your supervising teacher and others on your instructional team to arrange opportunities for cross-cultural sharing.
+Talk with your mentor teacher and others on your instructional team to arrange opportunities for cross-cultural sharing.

-Slide 12: There’s one big caution, however, when it comes to learning about other cultures.
+Slide 13: There’s one big caution, however, when it comes to learning about other cultures.
 Remind yourself that the student’s world—the one you don’t know much about—is complicated and contradictory in about the same way as life in America.
 What you read and learn from texts and videos isn’t the whole picture.
 Listen to what your students say about their cultures; and keep an open mind.

-Slide 15: One more, very important, point.
-Whether citizens or not, all of your students are entitled to a free public education; and their immigration status has nothing to do with it.
+Slide 16: One more, very important, point.
+Whether citizens or not, all your students are entitled to a free public education; and their immigration status has nothing to do with it.
 In fact, if you have information about their immigration status, you should not share it with anyone.
-Confidentiality is required—check with your teacher or team to find out precisely how this situation is handled in your district.
+Confidentiality is required.
+Check with your mentor teacher or team to find out precisely how this situation is handled in your district.

-Slide 16: That’s about it!
+Slide 17: That’s about it!
 An increasing number of students come to school with a first language other than English.
 Educationally speaking, this is a good thing because Americans desperately need the example of people learning additional languages!
 And, in our increasingly diverse country, students need encouragement and support for learning to get along with people from many different groups.
 Remember, when you are working with English Learners: